 Aero C 104

-In 1935, company Tatra purchased a licence for the production of Bücker Bü 131 Jungmann aircraft, and managed to produce 35 of them, including licensed Hirth engines, before the German occupation of Czechoslovakia.
-The Germans decided to stop production at Tatra and continue it at the Aero factory for the Luftwaffe.
-After the end of the war, production continued there for the Czechoslovak Air Force.
-In 1946, a Czechoslovakian Walter Minor 4-III engine of 77 kW (105 hp) was installed in the C-4 airframe.
-This version was designated the Aero C-104.
-260 of these machines were produced.
-Both types, the C 4 and especially the C 104, were first used by the Czechoslovak military air force for basic and continuing pilot training and were gradually transferred to Aero clubs.
+In the spring of 1939, the Germans decided to stop production at Tatra and continue at the Aero factory in Prague for the needs of the Luftwaffe.
+After the war ended, production continued for the Czechoslovak Air Force.
+In 1946, a Czechoslovak engine, Walter Minor 4-III with a power of 77 kW (105 horsepower), was installed in the fuselage of the aircraft now produced under the name Aero C 4.
+This version was designated as Aero C 104.
+A total of 260 units were produced.
+Both types, C 4 and especially C 104, were initially used by the Czechoslovak military air force for basic and continuing pilot training and were gradually transferred to Aero clubs.

 Technical data